Every child and family are prepared for success as they enter kindergarten.

-Melissa Sandbothe, Educator for 28 years.
-Education Specialist Degree from Webster University, Bachelors and Masters Degrees from the University of Missouri, Columbia.
-Employed by the Kirkwood R-7 School District for 15 years as Director of Early Childhood Special Education, Kirkwood Early Childhood Center Principal, and currently as the Director of Special Programs.
-Mother of six children and community volunteer for their various activities.
+Melissa Sandbothe has been an educator for 29 years.
+She obtained her Education Specialist Degree from Webster University and a Bachelors and Masters Degrees from the University of Missouri, Columbia.
+She was employed by the Kirkwood R-7 School District for 16 years as Director of Early Childhood Special Education, Kirkwood Early Childhood Center Principal, and recently retired from her position as the Director of Special Programs.
+Melissa is also the mother of six children and community volunteer for their various activities.

-Drew Ehrhardt: BSChE Northwestern Univ 1960, MSChE Washington Univ 1964, MBA St Louis Univ 1972; Engineer, manager at Monsanto and Mallinckrodt 1960-1983; Self-employed chemical distribution business 1983-2008.
-Drew has served his community by working with the Cub and Boy Scouts, Brownie and Girl Scouts, Parents/Teachers Association, Republican and Democratic Parties, Better Business Bureau mediator, St Louis Univ business ethics committee, Meacham Park tutoring and residential and church rehabilitation, OASIS tutoring, Coaching youth age in various sports.
-Kirkwood School District committees - strategic planning, budget, revenue, curriculum, and resource (chairman).
-Parents as Teachers board, KECC., and Treasurer of KAEChP board.
+Drew Ehrhardt has a BS in Chemical Engineering from Northwestern University and a MS in Chemical Engineering from Washington University, graduating in 1964.
+He then went on to earn his MBA from St Louis University in 1972.
+Drew worked as an Engineer and manager at Monsanto and Mallinckrodt from 1960-1983.
+He was then self-employed and ran a chemical distribution business from 1983-2008.
+Drew has served his community by working with the Cub and Boy Scouts, Brownie and Girl Scouts, Parent Teacher Association, Republican and Democratic Parties, Better Business Bureau mediators, St Louis University business ethics committee, Meacham Park tutoring and residential and church rehabilitation, OASIS tutoring, and he has coached youth in various sports.
+He has served on various Kirkwood School District committees such as strategic planning, budget, revenue, curriculum, and resource (chairman).
+He has served on the Parents as Teachers board, Krikwood Early Childhood Center Board and is currently the Treasurer of KAEChP board.

 Meredith Byers, MD

-Meredith S. Byers, M.D. is a Kirkwood parent of 3 and has lived in Kirkwood for 14 years.
+Meredith S. Byers, M.D. is a Kirkwood parent of 3 and has lived in Kirkwood for 15 years.
 A professor of radiology for Mallinckrodt Institute of Radiology at Washington University and a Community Director of Women's Imaging at Barnes-Jewish St. Peters and Progress West Hospitals, she has served as a PTO Executive Officer at KECC, Keysor Elementary, and North Kirkwood Middle School, and has served on Kirkwood School District's UNITE Task Force, Strategic Planning Commission, and Sustainability Committee.
-She has also served on her hospitals' Foundation Board as the physician representative and as a Board Member of Share Pregnancy and Infant Loss, based in St. Charles.
+She currently serves on the Kirkwood School District Wellness Committee and is a Board Member of the Missouri Environmental Education Association.

 Dr. Fyfe retired in December 2017 from Webster University, where she was the Dean of the School of Education for the last 17 years.
 She received her doctorate from Southern Illinois University at Edwardsville, a Masters of Education from the University of Illinois and a BS in Sociology from Quincy College.
 She is an internationally recognized scholar, speaker, and author of many publications on the Reggio Emilia approach to early education, experiential learning, and assessment.
 She continues to hold leadership positions on local and national boards of organizations such as The Association for Constructivist Teaching, the North American Reggio Emilia Alliance, and Education Deans for Justice and Equity.